Sasquatch Mountain

-Sasquatch Mountain (also called Devil on the Mountain) is a 2006 science fiction film produced by Grizzly Peak Productions for the Syfy channel, and directed by Steven R. Monroe.
+Sasquatch Mountain (also called Devil on the Mountain) is a 2006 American science fiction film produced by Grizzly Peak Productions for the Syfy channel, and directed by Steven R. Monroe.

 Synopsis

 A lonely tow-truck driver (Lance Henriksen) gets caught in a deadly struggle between a pair of bank robbers with a beautiful hostage (Cerina Vincent), local cops, and a monster that has come down from the Arizona mountains to eat human flesh.